Loïc Loval: Netherlands

 Loval arrived in Doetinchem in 2003.
 His first season with De Graafschap was successful; he scored 3 goals in 25 matches, and clinched promotion with his team through the play-offs for promotion and relegation.
 After 19 matches and 5 goals in the Eredivisie, Loval signed with Go Ahead Eagles in 2005, a club playing in the second-tier Eerste Divisie.

 In his first season for the club from Deventer, Loval immediately became club-topscorer with 11 goals in 30 games.
 He was now chased by several clubs in the highest Dutch league, but finally, on 27 January 2007 he signed a contract with FC Utrecht.

 He was originally signed as a midfielder, but got a place as a forward because of the lack of strikers.
 Loval had a contract that runs until 2011 with Utrecht, and stated that he would not play for any other Dutch club than FC Utrecht.

 Return to France

 In August 2010 he returned to France and signed with Vannes OC on a free transfer.
-It was announced that Loval left FC Utrecht due to personal reasons.
+It was announced that Loval left FC Utrecht for personal reasons.

 In June 2015, Loval moved to Orléans where he made 35 appearances in which he scored 8 goals in two years, and subsequently signed for FC Fleury 91, where he played in Championnat de France Amateur for the 2015–16 season; his final season playing football.